2015 Umpqua Community College shooting: Shooting

-Roseburg Police Sergeant Joe Kaney and Detective Todd Spingath (who were plainclothes at the time of the shooting) were the first to respond to the scene.
+Roseburg Police Sergeant Joe Kaney and Detective Todd Spingath (who were in plainclothes at the time of the shooting) were the first to respond to the scene.
 They arrived at the hallway of Snyder Hall at 10:44, six minutes after the first 9-1-1 call was received.
 Two minutes later, Harper-Mercer reloaded his handguns and leaned out of the classroom, firing several shots at the officers.
 They fired three shots in return, hitting him once in the right side.
 After two more minutes of shooting at the officers, the wounded Harper-Mercer retreated into the classroom and killed himself with a single shot to his head.
 None of the officers were injured.
+Kaney is a U.S. Marine Corps veteran with 23 years on the Roseburg Police Department while Spingath is a U.S. Air Force veteran with 16 years on the Roseburg Police Department.

 The package that Harper-Mercer had given to a student during the attack contained writing in which the shooter stated his motivations.
 Harper-Mercer complained that he had "no friends, no job, no girlfriend" and was a virgin.
 He critiqued other mass killers.
 Harper-Mercer used language associated with the incel subculture.
-He expressed admiration for the misogynist mass killer responsible for the 2014 Isla Vista killings.
+He expressed admiration for Elliot Rodger, the misogynist mass killer responsible for the 2014 Isla Vista killings.

-According to the Anti-Defamation League (ADL), "The issue most often raised about the shootings is whether they constitute an anti-Christian or anti-religious hate crime."
+According to the Anti-Defamation League, "The issue most often raised about the shootings is whether they constitute an anti-Christian or anti-religious hate crime."
 By some accounts, the shooter asked his victims about their religion before killing them, but others point out that his rage was not limited to religious matters and stressed his mental health history.
 The report that the shooter asked victims about their religion before killing them comes from a survivor, as well as family members of the victims.

 Aftermath

 Following the shooting, Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) agents launched a campus-wide search for explosives.
 Six firearms were recovered from the crime scene: five handguns and one long gun.
 None were owned by his mother.
 The long gun, a 5.56 x45 mm Del-Ton DTI-15 semi-automatic rifle, was not used during the incident.
 Harper-Mercer also had a flak jacket and "enough ammunition for a prolonged gunfight".
 Police said they found eight other firearms at his apartment, and that all of the weapons were purchased legally by him or members of his family.
-Almost four hours after the shooting, Laurel Mercer was interviewed by Oregon State Police detectives, but the content was not released until September 13, 2017.
+Almost four hours after the shooting, Laurel Harper was interviewed by Oregon State Police detectives, but the content was not released until September 13, 2017.
 She said her son had been prescribed medication, but it did not seem to help, and that he had been "born angry."
 She told police that he enjoyed watching videos of killings on the Internet.
 Their home was so disordered, that after the murders, she could not tell what guns were missing.